Articles → .NET DESIGN PATTERN → Dependency Inversion Principle In C#

 Click to Enlarge

-2. Implement the low-level module with the interface.
+2. Implement the interface in the low-level module.

 public class PresentationLayer {